BNP and NT-proBNP

 - Swelling in the feet, ankles, legs, abdomen

-Testing may be done in the emergency room when someone is in crisis and/or has symptoms that could be due to heart failure and health practitioners need to quickly determine if a person is suffering from heart failure or some other medical problem.
+Testing may be done in the emergency room or in a hospital bed when you are in crisis and/or have symptoms that could be due to heart failure and healthcare practitioners need to quickly distinguish whether you are suffering from heart failure or some other medical problem.

-Several BNP or NT-proBNP tests may be done over a period of time when an individual is being treated for heart failure to monitor the effects of therapy.
+Several BNP or NT-proBNP tests may be done over a period of time when you are being treated for heart failure to monitor the effects of therapy.

 What does the test result mean?

-Higher-than-normal results suggest that a person has some degree of heart failure, and the level of BNP or NT-proBNP in the blood is related to its severity.
-Higher levels of BNP or NT-proBNP are often associated with a worse outlook (prognosis) for the person.
+Higher-than-normal results suggest that you have some degree of heart failure, and the level of BNP or NT-proBNP in the blood may be related to its severity.
+Higher levels of BNP or NT-proBNP are often associated with an increased need for aggressive therapy.
+In some individuals with chronic heart failure, the markers may remain elevated and cannot be used to monitor response.

-Normal results indicate that the person's symptoms are likely due to something other than heart failure.
+Normal results indicate that signs and symptoms are likely due to something other than heart failure.

 Is there anything else I should know?

-Levels of both BNP and NT-proBNP tend to increase with age.
+Levels of both BNP and NT-proBNP tend to increase with age in the absence of disease.

 While both BNP and NT-proBNP will rise with left ventricle dysfunction and either can be measured for diagnosis or monitoring therapy, they are not interchangeable and the results cannot be directly compared.